Step 1: Evaluate the Advantages and Disadvantages

 Typically, about two months after the meeting with creditors, the debtor will receive a Notice of Discharge from the bankruptcy court.
 The debtor is no longer responsible for paying the debts discharged in bankruptcy.

-Creditors and other parties involved in a bankruptcy are represented by lawyers and you should be too.
+Creditors and other parties involved in a Chapter 7 bankruptcy are represented by lawyers and you should be too.
 Legal counsel can alert you to opportunities to protect your property and can negotiate for the best terms possible.
-Contact a local attorney for a free initial case review to discuss how they can help get you through the minefield of bankruptcy proceedings.
+Get in touch with an experienced bankruptcy attorney who can answer any bankruptcy-related questions and help you get through your bankruptcy proceedings.